ShaheenHossain/eagle-12.1/doc/reference/mobile.rst

 How to use it?
 ==============

-Just like the Eagle ERP Web Framework, the Mobile API can be used anywhere by getting the object from **web_mobile.rpc**
+Just like the Eagle Web Framework, the Mobile API can be used anywhere by getting the object from **web_mobile.rpc**

 .. image:: images/eagle_mobile_api.png